Last changed 3 days ago.

 Curiosity is also a catalyst for creativity.

 I was recently told by physical therapist that many people do not keep their shoulders back.
 According to the therapist, if you look at someone from the side, their shoulders should typically be behind their ears.
 She said that over time, many jobs for many people cause people to lean forward, with shoulders resting in front of their ears.
 Keeping the shoulders relaxed, but behind the ears can help prevent several health issues.
 In order to make that change, I needed to incorporate repetition.
 I set up reminders every so often to check to make sure my shoulders were back.
 It has required a whole lot of repetition, frequently repeating reminders to keep my shoulders back, many times during the day for many days and into weeks.
-However I finally showing great signs of more permanent change, repetition created success!
+However, with time, a more permanent change occurred, and only occasional gentle reminders may be needed, repetition created success!
 Repetition, repetition, repetition.

 If you want to change an emotion, or start something new, find ways to incorporate repetition into your plan for changing.